nodeplusplus/cv/README.md

 **Position:** DevOps Developer

 **Responsibility:** I've been maintaining our CI/CD.
-Because our system is base on K8s, so we decided use GitOps as standard of Continous Development.
-Finally, most of developers can deploy their applications (both Frontend and Backend) easier by just a commit and pull request.
+Because our system is base on K8s, so we decided to use GitOps as standard of Continous Development.
+Finally, most of developers can deploy their applications (both Frontend and Backend) easier than by just a commit or pull request.

 **Techniques:**